 - ¼ cup dried orange segments (or 2 tablespoon candied orange peel)

 - 2 tablespoons candied orange peel

 - 2 teaspoons vanilla

-- 1/8 teaspoon almond flavor
+- ⅛ teaspoon almond extract

 - 2 pinches spice blend (mix of ground cloves, cardamom, ginger, nutmeg, cinnamon)